 W: Let’s talk about the sudden jolt of being exposed, having that lack of privacy somehow (all of which comes with signing up for a public account).
 Can you tell us about sharing certain things with people you don’t know online?

-B: When people started trying to follow me, I found myself rejecting their requests.
-I wasn’t comfortable updating people about myself this way…especially people I don’t see often anyway.
+BM: When people started trying to follow me, I found myself rejecting their requests.
+I wasn’t comfortable updating people about myself this way…especially the people I don’t see often anyway.

 W: Did you at any point catch yourself comparing yourself/your life to the folks you came across on Instagram?

 Overall, Instagram made me want new things more and like all the time.
-Constant bombardment of more stuff we can buy, have, wear, read and do.
+The constant bombardment of more stuff we can buy, have, wear, read and do.

-W: What feature on Instagram got you hooked?
+W: What feature on Insta got you hooked?